How important is it to be considerate of others?

 Teaching as a source of ikigai

-Miku shares that she loves connecting with people through her teaching.
+Miku oves connecting with people through her teaching.
 For her, having connections with others is her ikigai.
-She states that people learn languages to share their thoughts and perspectives, hence, she wants to help people who want to learn the language to have a deeper understanding of Japanese culture and to connect with its people.
+People learn languages to share their thoughts and perspectives, hence, she wants to help people who want to learn the language to have a deeper understanding of Japanese culture and to connect with its people.

 If you're learning a language, you must also learn the culture to be able to fully engage with the people of that culture or country. - Nicholas Kemp